candasnasif/multilayer-perceptron/README.md

-Student Name & Surname : Candas Nasif
-Student ID : 21328232

--I use Python3 language for this assignment.
+- I used Python3 language for this assignment.
--My code can run with following command:
-		python3 assignment4.py positive.txt negative.txt vectors.txt 75
+- My code can run with following command: python3 assignment4.py positive.txt negative.txt vectors.txt 75

--I use multilayer perceptron and tensorflow for this assignment.
+- I used multilayer perceptron and tensorflow for this assignment.
--I use '10' for positive sentences' label and '01' for negative sentences' label.
+- I used '10' for positive sentences' label and '01' for negative sentences' label.
--I use GradientDescentOptimizer for this assignment.
+- I used GradientDescentOptimizer for this assignment.
--My vectors default dimensions is 200.
+- My vectors' default dimensions are 200.
--I prefered ReLu activation function for this assignment.But I got higher accuracy when I used linear activation on out layer in multilayer perceptron.If you want to execute the code with Linear activation you should uncomment the line 31("output_layer = tf.matmul(hidden_layer_2, weights['out']) + biases['out']")  and comment lines 28("output_layer = tf.add(tf.matmul(hidden_layer_2, weights['out']), biases['out'])") and 29("output_layer = tf.nn.relu(output_layer)").
+- I prefered ReLu activation function for this assignment.But I got higher accuracy when I used linear activation on out layer in multilayer perceptron.
+If you want to execute the code with Linear activation you should uncomment the line 31("output_layer = tf.matmul(hidden_layer_2, weights['out']) + biases['out']") and comment lines 28("output_layer = tf.add(tf.matmul(hidden_layer_2, weights['out']), biases['out'])") and 29("output_layer = tf.nn.relu(output_layer)").
--In our assignment learning rate is given us 0.001 default.For this learning rate I give 15 to training eproch.Because I achieved highest accuracy for this learning rate.
+- In our assignment, the learning rate is given us 0.001 default.
+For this learning rate I gave 15 to training eproch.
+Because I achieved highest accuracy for this learning rate.
--I write ouputs in console and 'output.txt' file with static name.
+- I printed the outputs in the console and 'output.txt' file with static name.
--Example output of the code:
+- Example output of the code:

 		Epoch: 0001 cost= 152.00443915418114
 		Epoch: 0002 cost= 30.622000756094593